See the World Light Up in Purple and Gold in Honor of Kobe Bryant

 Bryant's daughter, Gianna "Gigi" Maria-Onore Bryant was also killed in the tragic accident.
 She was 13 years old.
 They were among nine people on board the helicopter.
 There were no survivors.

 After news of Bryant's death broke, New York's Madison Square Garden paid tribute to the NBA star by lighting up its exterior in Lakers' purple and gold.
-Los Angeles International Airport, Houston City Hall and a Pier 1 Imports in Fort Worth, Texas did the same.
+Los Angeles International Airport, Los Angeles City Hall, Houston City Hall and a Pier 1 Imports in Fort Worth, Texas did the same.

 Several athletes—including Michael Jordan, Shaquille O'Neal and Magic Johnson—also honored Bryant on social media.